ManelForcales/IT_academy_DS_project/README.md

 IT_Academy_DataScience_project **CryptoPunks**

 + Fase 1-ETL (Extract Transform and Load) the Data
-  + We will use Webscrapping to extract the data of all 10000 punks
+  + We will use Webscrapping to extract the data of all 10000 punks from defypunk
+  + load data in a structural format
+  + Design Relational Database in SQL or MYSQL using Entity Relationship Diagram (ERD)
+  + load data to the ERD

 + Fase 2-EDA (Exploratory Data Analysis)
 + Fase 3-Predictions & ML algorithms
 + Fase 4- Informe

-DATA:
+***DATA***:
 The *CryptoPunks* are 10,000 uniquely generated characters.
 No two are exactly alike, and each one of them can be officially owned by a single person on the Ethereum blockchain.
 Originally, they could be claimed for free by anybody with an Ethereum wallet, but all 10,000 were quickly claimed.